San Diego Class 1 streetcar: The Great Depression leads to the retirement of the Class 1 streetcars

 Archival photo of Class 1 streetcar homes in the Old Town neighborhood of San Diego, CA.

 Ultimately, after some updates and improvements in the mid-1920s, the San Diego Class 1 streetcars met the same fate as most light rail as The Great Depression began to take hold in America.
 As the government moved to economize public transportation systems to reduce the financial burden of public transit budgets, many cities decided to make the switch to the cheaper, utilitarian Presidents' Conference Committee (PCC) streetcars.
 Developed by a collaborative committee of streetcar company presidents, this mass-produced vehicle was designed to look like a then-modern city bus and represented a necessary shift during the tough economic times.

 As a result, the Class 1 streetcars were retired and some were auctioned off in 1939.
 Some were even turned into homes before a city law that prevented the practice was passed later that same year.
 Following the ban on streetcar sales, the remaining Class 1 bodies were destroyed.
 However, the sale of a few of these streetcars has allowed for three of these important pieces of San Diego's history to be preserved until this day.

 Potential for restoration

 The preservation and future of the Class 1 streetcars

 While most of them were ultimately destroyed over the years, three remaining Class 1 streetcars were saved from this fate in 1996 by a San Diego antique dealer and collector Christian T. Chaffee.
 They have since been designated San Diego Historic Landmarks (#339) and have been preserved to this day in storage in San Diego.

 Fred Bennett, who was involved with the San Francisco Vintage Trolley project, found that the Class 1s were ideal candidates for restoration and recommended that they return to the streets on a streetcar line.

+In 2021, these three surviving Class 1 cars, numbered 126, 128, and 136, were donated to the San Diego Electric Railway Association (SDERA).
+The cars are currently awaiting restoration at the National City station.